gbourniq/aws-cloudformation-provision-instance/README.md

 ## Personal Notes

 /!\ TO DO:
-* Look at CW events with CloudFormation as a source - for eg. to send a slack notification via Lamdbda, on cfn deployment complete / etc.
+* Look at CW events with CloudFormation as a source - for eg. to send a slack notification via Lambda, on cfn deployment complete / etc.
+* Use SSM Documents (Run commands) to install docker, and other software?
+* Implement this cfn template with a branded aws service catalog

 Other things to keep in mind for further template development:
 * Use CF intrinsic functions etc: !GetAtt, FindInMap, ImportValue, Join, Sub, Conditions